 An application of theory and methods to specific areas of music in supervised experience.
-Prerequisite: permission of Department Faculty.

 Self-directed study following a contractual plan initiated by the student and approved by the department faculty.

 A supervised application of theory to practice in a functional area related to music industry or other music area.